 Ocean Avenue, Wildwood, NJ Wildwood

-The Wildwoods Short Resort Historic District was home to over 300 motels from the 1950s and 1960s.
+The Wildwoods Shore Resort Historic District was home to over 300 motels from the 1950s and 1960s.
 Today, there are about 50 motels in the historic district.
 The motels’ architecture is very stylized, often incorporating large neon signs and plastic palm trees.
 Each motel has its own fantasy theme, vivid color palette and kitschy ornamentation.